rameshy777/fabzero/mdfiles/Vinyl-Cutter.md

 We need to size our page in our drawing program appropriately for the width of vinyl that we are using.
 Vinyl comes in two widths, 24" and 15".

 **Document Setup:**
-Step 1: From the "File" menu > select "Document Properties" Step 2: Modify the Document Width
+Step 1: From the "File" menu > select "Document Properties"
+Step 2: Modify the Document Width
 The document properties dialog box will open.
 Set the units to inches.
 Set the document width the vinyl width (22" or 13").
 Step 3: Modify the Document Height
-Vinyl is on a roll - so the max height could be as long as the length of vinyl on the rolll.
+Vinyl is on a roll - so the max height could be as long as the length of vinyl on the roll.
 Set the document height to a minimum of 24" (if using wide vinyl) or to a larger value that whatever value works for our drawing.
 Make sure you hit the key after each entry to ensure Inkscape registers your changes.
 Step 4: Create a Vector Drawing
 Step 5: Select the Vector
 Step 6: Then click "Object" menu > Fill and Stroke.
 The fill and stroke panel will appear to on the right of the screen.
 Step 7: Make sure there is no fill by clicking on the "X" button in the "Fill" menu.
 Step 8: Click the stroke paint tab.
 Make sure "R" is at the max - "255".
 Step 9: Go to stroke style and make sure width is set to 0.500 pt.

 **Loading Vinyl:**